user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 sudo usermod -aG docker $USER
 ```

-If you are using another Linux Distro you can find more information about how to install Docker on [Docker documentation](https://docs.docker.com/desktop/install/mac-install/).
+If you are using another Linux Distro you can find more information about how to install Docker on the [Docker documentation](https://docs.docker.com/desktop/install/mac-install/).

 ### MacOS

-In order to use Docker on MacOs you just need to install the .dmg package from Docker [oficial documentation](https://docs.docker.com/desktop/install/mac-install/).
+In order to use Docker on MacOS you just need to install the .dmg package from Docker [official documentation](https://docs.docker.com/desktop/install/mac-install/).

 ## Install Act

-You can find more information about act install in their [official documentation](https://github.com/nektos/act?tab=readme-ov-file#installation-through-package-managers).
+You can find more information about installing act in their [official documentation](https://github.com/nektos/act?tab=readme-ov-file#installation-through-package-managers).

 ![Act](https://user-cube.github.io/devops-cheatsheet/assets/images/act.gif)

 ### Windows

-To install act you windows you can use one of the following:
+To install act on Windows you can use one of the following:

 ```powershell
 choco install act-cli